zhanghb97/T3GO/README.md

 When the walker enter the `constDef` node, it will check the following element to determine the next action.
 If the following element is a predefined type, the `DefPhase` module will bind the predefined type and the constant value name.
 When it came to the user defined type, the `DefPhase` will figure out what the user defined type means, then bind the primary type with the constant value name.

+- Port definition

+Port symbol is treated as a `typedef` currently, which will be defined into the current scope.
+A port name can represent more than one type.

+- Component definition

 - Function definition

 Function symbol is a sub-class of the symbol, which has the name, type and scope features.
 Meanwhile the function symbol also represents a scope.
 It implements the `Scope` interface and realizes all the methods of the `Scope` interface.